How to Shave Your Dirt Bike Seat

-If you had to fill cracks, do not start this step until the glue from Step Eleven is completely dry!
+If you had to fill cracks, do not start this step until the glue is completely dry!

 First photo is a Honda with the old style seat.
 The second photo is a KTM with a new style seat.
-Both of the photos are the ‘after’ photos of the seat foams shown in the article How to Shave Your Dirt Bike Seat.
+Both of the photos are the after photos of the seat foams shown in the article How to Shave Your Dirt Bike Seat.